How Easily do Irrelevant Inputs Skew the Responses of Large Language Models?: Experiments and Analysis

 Given the vast amount of information that RAG systems, such as generative search engines, encounter on the Internet, they inevitably face content with varying degrees of semantic relevance.
 This raises a question: How do LLMs perform when presented with such information?
 To address this question, we assess the performance of LLMs when confronted with irrelevant information of three different levels of semantic relevance.
 In our experiments, we introduce a single piece of irrelevant information at a time.
 For ``\levelthree'', we choose the one with the highest similarity score.

 \textbf{Highly semantically related information is more likely to distract LLMs.} As shown in Table~\ref{tab: degree}, with the exception of Llama2-7B, LLMs relatively rarely change their memory answers to irrelevant options when facing ``\levelone'', which is unrelated to the question.
 However, challenges arise with information that is semantically related to the question.
 Taking GPT-3.5 Turbo as an example, compared to ``\levelone'', there is a notable increase in the misrepresentation ratio for ``\leveltwo'' and ``\levelthree'', as well as the uncertainty ratio decreases.
 This indicates that LLMs are more prone to being misled by information that is highly semantically related but irrelevant to the question.
 Other models also exhibit diminished performance under similar conditions, particularly Llama2-7B.
 This suggests that current LLMs still struggle with discriminating irrelevant yet highly semantically related information.
+Additionally, the discussion regarding the uncertainty ratio is detailed in Appendix~\ref{subsec: discussion about ur}.
 From these observations, in order to develop a reliable RAG system, the issue of irrelevant information interference should be taken seriously.